5660 Greenwood Plaza Blvd, Suite 445 Greenwood Village, CO 80111

 There is no real difference between naturalization and citizenship.
 Naturalization is the legal process of becoming a citizen of a certain country (in this case, the United States) and citizenship is used to refer to the status of an individual who has completed that process.

-U.S. Citizenship Application Process
+How to Apply for U.S. Citizenship: U.S. Citizenship Application Process

 1. Determine your eligibility for citizenship based on whether or not you meet the requirements (listed above).

 2. Prepare an N-400 Application for Naturalization.
-Have questions?
-The citizenship lawyers at Barringer Law Firm are here to help.

 3. Submit your completed N-400 to USCIS and pay the necessary fees.